Code-Institute-Submissions/MS-One/README.md

 * This was used to save space on mobile viewing devices

 ### Full Width Backgrounds
-* League of Legends is a game with beautiful iamges, called splash arts, used to depict their champions in different settings/situations.
+* League of Legends is a game with beautiful images, called splash arts, used to depict their champions in different settings/situations.
 I wanted to use these images as full width backgrounds - as a way of showcasing them.

 ### Load In Animation
 * Inspired from the courses Love Running project, there's a slight zoom effect as the page is loaded.
 This brings even more attention to the full width images.

 ### Gifs
-* All gifs are from either in game footage or game cinematics. this helps produce a positive response from users as they can see chaaracters they may know in action.
+* All gifs are from either in game footage or game cinematics.
+This helps produce a positive response from users as they can see chaaracters they may know in action.

 ### Font Awesome Icons
-* Font awesome icons help sections/words stand out or link to their content (coin icons referring to the ingame currency gold) which helps elicit a positive emotional response from users.
+* Font awesome icons help sections/words stand out or link to their content (coin icons referring to the ingame currency gold) which helps elicit a positive emotional response from users as they would either recognise the term the icon is paired with or be able to intuitively see what the icon is referring to via its colour.

 ### Interactive Cards
-* 3 interactive cards, gold hover effect, with a teaser of the section they link to.
+* 3 interactive cards with a gold hover effect and a teaser of the section they link to.
 Example, the card that describes lucian laning links to 3 of the top supports that he likes to lane with.

 ### Responsive table
 * With 18 skill points available to be spent on a champions 4 abilities, a table was the best way to respresent this data.
 This allows a user to quickly see at glance where to spend